dojo/docs/dojox/date/hebrew.rst

 Usage
 =====

-Code snippet below illustrates most common usage of Hebrew calendar.
+Code snippet below illustrates a common usage of Hebrew Date code with the Dijit Calendar widget.

 .. js ::